LinkedInAttic/play-testng-plugin/README.md

 ```

 This Annotation can be used on Test methods and test classes.
-When it's used on a class, a FakeApplication will be started at the beginning of each test, and stop when the test finishes.
+When it's used on a class, a fake application created via a default `GuiceApplicationBuilder` will be started at the beginning of each test, and stop when the test finishes.

 ```java
 @WithFakeApplication